OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 2.2.
 Sensitive data disclosure through use

-Impact: Confidentiality breach of sensitive data.
+Impact: Confidentiality breach of sensitive training data.

 The model discloses sensitive training data or is abused to do so.